 In 24 years of business we have had success and failures.
 We have made many changes over the years.
 For me it all started 1992 someone signed me up for Amway.
 I didn’t know they signed me up.
 And then 1993 discovered I was in Amway and started working to build a business.
 The most important part of that year is that I discovered the dream of self-employment.
 It hadn’t even been on my radar.
-1994 I met my husband Dennis in Amway…where he was wildly successful.
-1995 we both left Amway after Dennis discovered the unethical business practices in our line of sponsorship.
+1994 I met Dennis in Amway…where he was wildly successful.
+1995 we both left Amway after we discovered the unethical business practices in our line of sponsorship.

 Between 1992 and today we have learned a lot, we could write a series of books about the mistakes we’ve made and the lessons.
 One of the greatest lesson has been to stand up to fear because we have made big changes, taken huge risks and reinvented ourselves several times.